-Claims from carriers and vendors can overwhelm enterprises as they assess how 5G will affect their operations.
-Companies need to take the time to fully understand how they intend to exploit 5G to get the most benefit from the technology and how to justify the ROI required.
+Claims from carriers and vendors -- among them how quickly users can download a movie on their mobile devices -- can overwhelm enterprises as they assess 5G's effects.
+Companies need to take the time to fully understand how they intend to use 5G to get the most benefit from the technology and how to justify the ROI required.
 5G is unlike other technologies initially driven by enterprises and then adopted by consumers.
 In 5G's case, it's the other way around.
-Widespread enterprise adoption will be stymied until 5G-compatible devices become commonplace, 5G-specific applications and services are developed, and true 5G connectivity is reliably and ubiquitously available.
+Widespread enterprise adoption is muted until more 5G-compatible devices and mobile phones become commonplace, 5G-specific applications and services are developed, and true 5G connectivity is reliably and ubiquitously available.

 Chuck Moozakis is editor at large of the Networking, Security and Infrastructure group at TechTarget.